hashicorp/terraform-provider-azurerm/website/docs/r/hdinsight_hbase_cluster.html.markdown

 * `virtual_network_id` - (Optional) The ID of the Virtual Network where the Head Nodes should be provisioned within.
 Changing this forces a new resource to be created.

+* `vm_group_name` - (Optional) Name of the virtual machine group.
+Changing this forces a new resource to be created.

+* `encrypt_data_disks` - (Optional) Whether encryption data disks is enabled.
+Changing this forces a new resource to be created.
+The default value is `false`.

 ---

 A `roles` block supports the following: